yashrb24/popl-project/README.md

 The `Node` struct represents a single node in the linked list.
 It has two fields:
 - `data`: An integer value associated with the node.
 - `next`: A mutable raw pointer (`*mut Node`) pointing to the next node in the list.
-We used mutable raw pointers so that we can introduce unsafe operations.
+We used mutable raw pointers so that we could introduce unsafe operations.

 #### [LinkedList Struct](https://github.com/yashrb24/popl-project/blob/main/code-orig/kani_linked_list.rs#L12)